 5 Fiji (Eye Contact Welcome)

-Fijians tend to begin, return, and hold intense eye contact while they are talking.
+Fijians tend to hold intense eye contact while they are talking.
 Different from many other cultures on this list, there is no need to look away frequently, but rather, it is fine to hold the gaze of the other person for the duration of the communication.
-Voices tend to be softer when talking in Fiji, and as such, the eye contact is an important part of communicating with each other.
+Voices tend to be softer when talking in Fiji, and as such, eye contact is an important part of communicating with each other.
 When speaking to someone else, meet their eyes and do not look away until the conversation is over.

 4 Spain (Eye Contact Welcome)